webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Removed the `mbway_ifthen_set_on_hold` filter that no longer makes sense since 3.0.2

 = 3.0.2 =
 * Changed the default MB WAY order status to "pending", because there’s a time limit to pay for the order.
 Orders will be automatically canceled if you use the "Manage stock" and "Hold stock" settings on WooCommerce.
-You can use the "on-hold" behaviour like in Multibanco if you return false to `mbway_ifthen_order_initial_status_pending`.
+You can use the "on-hold" behavior like in Multibanco if you return false to `mbway_ifthen_order_initial_status_pending`.
 (Thanks for the mentoring @chrislema)
 * Fix: Multibanco logo was not showing up on the email notifications after 3.0
 * Fix: MB WAY Callback testing when WP_DEBUG = true
 * Fix: Checking for "pending" order status if applicable